-For Windows Vista, the Setup Wizard will notify you about the Windows Security with the installation during these steps.
+For Windows Vista, the Setup Wizard will notify you about the Windows Security with the installation during these steps (shown in Figure 2-13).
 Our drivers have been tested thoroughly, and are able to work with the operating system.
 Click Installation this driver software anyway to continue the Installation.

-4. Then click Finish to complete.
+4. Then you will see Figure 2-14.
+Click Finish to complete.